 Depending on your partner this one might be a total write off – I get it.
 I think it took 5 years for me to convince my husband to watch birth videos (and he still maintains that it is largely non-consensual).
 But for many women, and even more men, we have never seen birth.
 Especially not physiological birth.
 As a result, our perceptions of birth come almost entirely from over-dramatized Hollywood portrayals of birth and horror stories from our best mate.
 Not only can birth videos help to normalize homebirth and dismantle the fear surrounding it, it can also help to stimulate conversations that may give you some insight into where their concerns stem from.

 6: Meet with a private midwife

 Prior to this meeting it may be helpful to sit down together and come up with a list of questions for your potential midwife.
-If you need help with this see my blog post on “How to find and hire a private midwife.”
+If you need help with this, see my blog post “How to find and hire a private midwife.”

 At the end of the day everyone’s goals are the same.
 We all want the best outcomes for our family.
 Sitting down to discuss what this would look like with a private midwife can be incredibly helpful in providing this kind of reassurance.
 Many women report that meeting with a private midwife was the key to getting their partner on board with a homebirth, and that was certainly true for me.

-7: See a counsellor
+7: See a counselor

 However, acknowledging that you need support to communicate, compromise and see eye-to-eye is certainly no weakness.
 These are skill that you will need to utilize throughout the rest of our parenting journey.
 So why not start figuring them out now?
-Sitting down with a counsellor can ensure that both of your views, fears and concerns are heard and validated, and can give you the tools for future conversations where you may not see eye to eye.
+Sitting down with a counselor can help to ensure that both of your views, fears and concerns are heard and validated, and can give you the tools for future conversations where you may not see eye to eye.

 8: Connect with others who have experienced homebirth